oposoco/ImgMetric-GUI/README.md

 ***

+### **Update v2.0**

+**UI Redesign:** Complete interface overhaul to a minimal and modern dark theme.

+**New** difference maps for a total of 9 specialized views to better identify introduced artifacts.

+**Advanced Analytics:** New "Optimizer" and "Plot+" tools in batch mode, featuring 7 plot types to identify codec efficiency and quality distribution.

 ### **Update v1.0**

-**Various changes, Most notably:**

-*   **Recursive Batch Analysis:** Batch folder analysis now supports subfolder scanning.
+**Recursive Batch Analysis:** Batch folder analysis now supports subfolder scanning.
 It maps files based on relative paths (ensure the internal folder structures match).

-*   **High-Density Carpet Plot:** Added a new Carpet Plot for batch results.
-This provides a clearer visual overview of quality trends across several thousand images (ideal for manga, comics, or large frame datasets).
+**High-Density Carpet Plot:** Provides a visual overview of quality trends across several thousand images.

-*   **Pillow Conversion:** Given the limited format support of libjxl binaries, the script now uses Pillow to convert images to PNG before analysis for formats like WebP, TIF, and others.
+**Pillow Conversion:** The script now uses Pillow to convert images to PNG before analysis for formats like WebP, TIF, and others not natively supported by the binaries.